-For those patients considering foot surgery, options may include both facilities within the Calgary Health Region (CHR) and Office-Based Surgery (OBS).
+For patients considering foot surgery, options may include a facility within the Calgary Health Region or Office-Based Surgery.

-Office Based Surgery (OBS) is usually performed using local anesthesia in conjunction with oral sedation.
-Our office has a fully equipped, on-site private sterile operating room.
+Office Based Surgery is usually performed using local anesthesia, in conjunction with oral sedation.
+Our office has a fully equipped, private, sterile operating room on-site.

-Each surgical procedure requires a different type of foot immobilization such as a bandage, splint, surgical shoe, cast, or a combination of these, in order to prevent flexing of the foot and ensure good healing.
-Good post-operative results require proper foot support to prevent future problems.
-As well, other appliances may be required, such as a shower bag, which is important in preventing water from penetrating and thereby infection in the wound.
+Each surgical procedure requires a different type of foot immobilization, such as a bandage, splint, surgical shoe, cast, or a combination of these, in order to prevent flexing of the foot and to ensure proper healing.
+Good post-operative results require appropriate foot support to prevent future problems.
+Additional appliances may be required, such as a shower bag, which helps to prevent water from penetrating and thereby infecting the wound.

-In all cases, it is important to follow all post-operative surgery instructions give to you in order to minimize potential post-operative complications and allow proper healing.
+In all cases, it is important to follow all post-operative surgery instructions given to you, in order to minimize potential post-operative complications and to allow proper healing.
 This may include icing, elevation, range of motion exercises, or physiotherapy.

 LOCATED IN MISSION